sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 In this post, we're going to implement a generic interface for creating a wide variety of closed-loop control systems.
 We'll end with a flexible template library capable of implementing whatever control algorithm you'd want, enforced separation of concerns, flexible configuration, consistent error handling, and support for logging.
 We will use modern C++ infrastructure such as template `concept`s,  `std::expected`, and lambda functions.

-Before we dive in, note that the final code is not simple.
+Before we dive in, I want to acknowledge that the final code utilizes a good number of advanced C++ facilities for what may appear to be a relatively simple set of functionality.
 In the course of reading, you may balk at the complexity introduced for the sake of consistent abstraction.
-Hopefully, the culmination of what we have built presented in the last section of the post sufficiently motivates the complexity tradeoff for projects with many controllers or who need to distribute the development responsibilities of the control laws and hardware interfaces across teams.
+Hopefully the culmination of what we have built presented in the last section of the post sufficiently motivates the complexity tradeoff for projects with many controllers or which need to distribute the development responsibilities of the control laws and hardware interfaces across teams.

 First, let's kick things off with a scenario.